ScratchWriter/ScratchWriter/docs/quick_start.md

       |- hello_world.html      <-- Bundled Project Player
 ```

-### 3. Run "hello_world.html" in your browser
+## 3. Run "hello_world.html" in your browser
 Copy the full path for `hello_world.html` and paste it into a browser.

-You should see your project start playing.
-When you make any changes to your project you can run the build command and reload this page to try them out.
+If everything worked correctly, you should see your project start playing.
+When you make any changes to your project you can run the build command again and reload the page to update it.
 You can also use the `watch` command to automatically build your project when changes are detected.
+When you're done working with the `watch` command `ctrl+c` will return to a command prompt on most terminals.

-### 4. Upload "hello_world.sb3" to Scratch
+## 4. Upload "hello_world.sb3" to Scratch
 Now that we have confirmed our project runs correctly, we can upload it to Scratch.
 Create a new project and select `File > Load from your computer` then navigate to `hello_world.sb3` and select it.

 ![Hello World Program Player](/docs/images/upload_scratch_3.png)

-## Upgrading Hello Scratch
+# Making it look nice
 We will need to use some built-in modules.
 Copy and Paste this code into your "hello_world.sw" file.
 ```js
 import "text" as text;